open-telemetry/oteps/text/0006-sampling.md

  * Some information that may be used for sampling decision are NOT available at the moment when the logical `Span` operation should start (e.g. `http.route` may be determine later).

-The current [span creation logic][span-creation] facilitates very well the first use-case, but the second use-case requires users to record the logical `start_time` and collect all the information necessarily to start the `Span` in custom objects, then when all the information are available call the span creation API.
+The current [span creation logic][span-creation] facilitates very well the first use-case, but the second use-case requires users to record the logical `start_time` and collect all the information necessarily to start the `Span` in custom objects, then when all the properties are available call the span creation API.

 The RFC proposes that: